CSSL-UConn/git-gud/README.md

 Get introduces the concept of branches in order to manage different people working on different features.
 This section explains how git branching works.
 For a more in detail discussion on branching, check Chapter 3 of the [Git Book](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)

-We strongly advise that development is done in branches that are separate from the `main` branch of the repo (to avoid
+We strongly advise that development is done in branches that are separate from the `main` branch of the repo (to avoid conflicting with other dvelopers and to keep `main` as single source of truth in the project)

 ##### Creating a branch